Süleyman Demirel: Nationalist Front governments

 Despite gaining support in the 1977 elections the Justice Party again lost to CHP, which received 41.4 percent of the vote.
 However, Ecevit was not able to form a government, so Demirel became prime minister again, forming the Second Nationalist Front with only MSP and MHP.
-This government fell in a no-confidence vote on December 31, 1977, in what was known as the Güneş Motel Incident, where 13 Justice Party MPs defected from their party to support a CHP government where they received cabinet positions.
-Demirel refused to establish a dialogue with the CHP-dominated government and conducted a vicious opposition to Ecevit, constantly referred to him as "head of government" instead of "prime minister".
+This government fell in a no-confidence vote on 31 December 1977, in what was known as the Güneş Motel Incident, where 13 Justice Party MPs defected from their party to support a CHP government where they received cabinet positions.
+Demirel refused to establish a dialogue with the CHP-dominated government and conducted a vicious opposition to Ecevit by referring to him as "head of government" instead of "prime minister".
 Referring to Ecevit's government, Demirel said "In no country in the world, could such a government [Ecevit's] with 1200 deaths, 70% inflation, disrepute, cruelty, torture, unjust and merciless partisanship stand for even one day.
 A cadre that has exceeded its ambition has usurped the administration."
-On February 21, 1979, he announced to President Korutürk that they were against the extension of martial law.
+On 21 February 1979, he announced to President Korutürk that they were against the extension of martial law.

 The troubles brought by American embargo, inflation, and escalating political violence meant Ecevit lost the 1979 by-elections, prompting his resignation.
 Demirel returned as prime minister, and established a minority government due to the negative atmosphere created by the Nationalist Front governments (MSP and MHP still provided confidence).
 His last premiership before the 1980 coup saw the implementation of the 24 January decisions which proved to be a turning point in Turkey's transition to a neoliberal economy.
-With political violence and assassinations at an all-time high, top military generals delivered a memorandum to President Korutürk, urging for politicians to put aside their differences to solve the country's problems, but this memerandum did nothing to get Demirel and Ecevit to cooperate.
+With political violence and assassinations at an all-time high, top military generals delivered a memorandum to President Korutürk, urging for politicians to put aside their differences to solve the country's problems, but this memorandum did nothing to get Demirel and Ecevit to cooperate.
 As Fahri Korutürk's presidential term was ending, a crisis brewed as to who would succeed him, with Demirel and Ecevit failing 115 times to elect a new president.
 Demirel's government lasted until the coup of 12 September 1980, which banned him from politics.